bigpigeon.us webpage WWII US > WWII Personnel > Service Numbers, © 2023 by Robert A. Christiansen, updated by RAC 11 Jan 2023.

 - Sixth Registration December 10-31, 1942: "those who reached the age of 18 after November 12, 1942"

-- Additional Registration between November 16 and December 31, 1943: "citizens living abroad between the ages of 18 and 45"
+- Additional Registration between November 16 and December 31, 1943: "citizens living abroad between the ages of 18 and 45".

 Sources for Big Pigeon's WWII US > WWII Personnel > Service Numbers webpage:

 - The webpage header photo shows the 7th Service Command headquarters in Omaha, Nebraska.
 During WWII, the 7th Service Command performed numerous rear-echelon US Army tasks over a nine-state area including Iowa.
 Headquarters was in the 1933 art deco Federal Building at 15th and Dodge in Omaha, which still survives as a hotel.
 Since Iowa was in the 7th Service Command area, the second digit of my 1954 service number was 7.
-Enlistee numbers from the 7th Service Command started with 17, draftees with 37.
+Enlistee service numbers from the 7th Service Command started with 17, draftees with 37.